LidoHon/HealthCare/README.md

 5.**Contributing**
-We welcome contributions to this project!
+I welcome contributions to this project!
 To contribute:

 Fork the Repository: Click the "Fork" button at the top right of the repository page on GitHub.